 Storing Super Frames of Honey

-They will be removed from the freezer and allowed to thaw the day before being placed in the hive that needs honey.
+Freezing keeps the honey fresh and protected from wax moths and other pests.
+They will be removed from the freezer and allowed to thaw the day before being placed in the hive.

+Originally, my shed looked prettier and did not have wire around the side.
 However, the rascally raccoons damaged over $100 in value of drawn comb one winter.
-Surround your shed with wire to protect the honeycomb.
+Even the opossums wanted to get in on the fun.

 If you have only a few boxes, you may choose to keep the empty frames frozen all Winter.

+You may feel that you have a “good bead on things” and everything in its place.
 However, proceed with caution or your beekeeping “stuff” will take over your garage, work shed, house etc.

 Use what you have if possible.
 That’s a great way to be more sustainable and have less waste.